 What Is E-commerce?

-Before diving into spelling variations, it’s essential to understand the meaning of e-commerce.
-Short for “electronic commerce,” e-commerce refers to the buying and selling of goods and services over the internet.
+E-commerce, short for electronic commerce, refers to the buying and selling of goods or services over the internet.

-- B2C (Business-to-Consumer): Online shopping from stores like Amazon or Shopify.
+- B2C (Business-to-Consumer): Online shopping like Amazon or Shopify.

-- B2B (Business-to-Business): Wholesale transactions and digital supply chains.
+- B2B (Business-to-Business): Wholesale or digital supply chain transactions.

-- Dropshipping & Marketplaces: Selling via platforms like eBay, Etsy, and AliExpress.
+- Marketplaces: Platforms such as eBay, Etsy, AliExpress.

 Different Ways to Spell E-commerce